regiluze/fake-account-api-client/README.md

 *Form3 exercise*
 # Interview *accountapi*

- A client library in Go to access Form 3 fake account API service.
-Form 3 interview process exercise solution by Ruben Eguiluz.
+ A client library in Go to access to a fake account API service.

 ## What's included

 - The API client implementation, forlder client.